Build Tax-Free Wealth with IUL for Entrepreneurs

 Can I use my IUL cash value to fund business expenses?

-Key advantages of using IUL cash value for business funding:
+Advantages of using IUL cash value for business funding:

 What happens to my IUL if the stock market crashes?